 Free-to-play games dominate the app marketplace.

-When free-to-play game developers are being valued in the billions shortly after starting operations due to the dollars they are pulling in I believe it is a cause for concern.
 No one wants to see people already struggling financially end up digging themselves deeper into debt.

 If I could recommend one thing to anyone considering paying to play for a free-to-play game; sleep on it.
 See how you feel about the purchase the next day and don’t let a game force you to pay just to move forward because from what I’ve seen, with some consumers that pattern will only continue as they keep tapping away.